CENG501-Projects/CENG501-Fall2024/Tore/Readme.md

 ## 1.1.
 Paper summary

 The paper investigates the incremental learning dynamics of transformer models, where the rank of the difference between trained and initial weights increases progressively during training.
-The authors present both theoretical insights and empirical evidence to support their findings, shedding light on the structured nature of transformer training dynamics.
+The authors present both theoretical insights and empirical evidence to support their findings, shedding light on the structured nature of transformer training dynamics .

 The authors simplify the transformer model by assuming diagonal weight matrices for attention layers and small initialization.
 They prove that training proceeds in stages, where weights plateau near a saddle point for most of a stage.
 At the end of each stage, the rank of weight updates increases by at most one.
 These findings are derived using gradient flow dynamics and extend existing theories from simpler, linear networks to nonlinear transformer models.

 The model contributes the literature in theoretical and empirical result related to how transformers work.
 The paper identifies and rigorously analyzes the incremental rank growth during transformer training, previously unexplored in nonlinear attention-based models.
-It extends theories of incremental learning and low-rank bias from simpler linear networks to more complex nonlinear architectures, such as transformers.
+It extends theories of incremental learning[[4]](#4) and low-rank bias from simpler linear networks to more complex nonlinear architectures, such as transformers.
 In empirical side, the paper demonstrates that incremental rank growth occurs in practice for models trained with standard optimizers (e.g., Adam), even when theoretical assumptions (e.g., diagonal weights) do not apply.
-They link their findings to LoRA, a fine-tuning method that constrains weight updates to low-rank subspaces, suggesting that the incremental dynamics observed in this work might explain LoRA's efficiency.
+They link their findings to LoRA [[1]](#1) , a fine-tuning method that constrains weight updates to low-rank subspaces, suggesting that the incremental dynamics observed in this work might explain LoRA's efficiency.
 # 2. The method and our interpretation

 ## 2.1.
 The original method